-The copy {ftp: | rcp: | tftp:} system:running-config privileged EXEC command loads the configuration files on the switch as if you were entering the commands at the command line.
+The copy {ftp: | rcp: | tftp: } system:running-config privileged EXEC command loads the configuration files on the switch as if you were entering the commands at the command line.
 The switch does not erase the existing running configuration before adding the commands.
 If a command in the copied configuration file replaces a command in the existing configuration file, the existing command is erased.
-For example, if the copied configuration file contains a different IP address in a particular command than the existing configuration, the IP address in the copied configuration is used.
+For example, if the copied configuration, the IP address in the copied configuration is used.
 However, some commands in the existing configuration might not be replaced or negated.
 In this case, the resulting configuration file is a mixture of the existing configuration file and the copied configuration file, with the copied configuration file having precedence.